Anarchism in Bosnia and Herzegovina: Post-independence

 The death of Tito and the subsequent breakup of Yugoslavia led to an armed conflict in the newly independent Republic of Bosnia and Herzegovina.
 The Dayton Agreement which ended the war partitioned the state between two federal entities: the Federation of Bosnia and Herzegovina and the Republika Srpska.
 The country was thus completely divided along ethnic lines, exacerbating the rise of nationalism and income inequality.

+Following the outbreak of the Bosnian War, the city of Tuzla found itself under siege by the Republik Srpska, preventing food and fuel from entering the city.
+In December 1993, Swedish anarchist Eva X Moberg led a campaign by International Workers Aid (IWA) to transport supplies to Tuzla, organising a "Labour Convoy" (Swedish: Arbetarkonvojen) with the aid of unions from several different countries.
+They quickly hit administrative hurdles, as Swedish NGOS insisted that the IWA unload its supplies at the UNHCR warehouse "like everybody else".
+They refused, as they wanted to establish direct contact with the people that would be receiving the supplies.
+Moberg travelled to Tuzla several times, later reporting that the IWA organised 30 supply convoys during the course of the war.
+During this time, she wrote a column for Aftonbladet, in which she publicised the situation in Bosnia to Swedish readers and raised the IWA's own profile in the process.
+By the end of Yugoslav Wars, the IWA's presence in Tuzla wound to a close.

 This new status quo once again gave rise to anarchism within the country, after having been suppressed for nearly a century of authoritarian rule by various different parties.
 The rise of the Dosta movement from internet forums to public meetings brought about a form of libertarian organizing that transcended ethnic divisions.
 As it grew, it began to confront social and economic issues, even beginning to take direct action themselves.
-After the Financial crisis of 2007–2008, a method of organizing around direct democratic assemblies known as plenums.
+After the 2008 financial crisis, a method of organizing around direct democratic assemblies known as plenums.
 These plenums were one of the primary modes of organizing during the 2014 unrest in Bosnia and Herzegovina, in which anarchists participated.
 The protests took on a fundamentally anti-nationalist character, with the slogan "Death to nationalism!" being graffiti'd on the walls of Sarajevo.

+On 19 May 2020, Bosnian anarchist and anti-fascist activist Haris Pendić was arrested for publishing a YouTube video in which he, using extremely harsh language, denounced Bosnia's leading Catholic Church figure, Archbishop of Vrhbosna Cardinal Vinko Puljić.
+Pendić was motivated to produce such a video by Archbishop's decision to hold a memorial Mass for executed soldiers of the pro-Nazi Independent State of Croatia, an act which was strongly condemned by the Bosnian public as an attempt of historical revisionism and rehabilitation of Ustashas and Nazism.
+Subsequent public debate on the video triggered even stronger verbal clashes between Haris Pendić and Croat and Bosniak nationalists and led to Pendić's two further arrests.